Jul 1, 2024

 Age

 As we get older, our risk of developing this condition increases.
-Individuals over the age of 50 are at a higher risk compared to younger age groups.
-This is because as we age, our eyes undergo changes that make us more susceptible to macular degeneration.
+Individuals over the age of 50 are at a higher risk compared to younger age groups.¹ As we get older, natural changes in our eyes can increase the risk of developing macular degeneration.

 Family history